-The Developer and major landowners own a significant portion of land within the District.
+Five major landowners own the developable land within the District.
 The District's activity is dependent upon the continued involvement of the Developer and major landowners, the loss of which could have a material adverse effect on the District's operations.
-At September 30, 2022, four board members were affiliated with a major landowner.
+At September 30, 2023, four board members were affiliated with a major landowner.